Exiv2/exiv2/trunk/contrib/cmake/msvc/ReadMe.txt

   Building this with Visual Studio is to to be documented

 9 Rebuilding with VS 2005/8/10/12/13/15 32/64
-  The script cmakeRebuildAll.cmd is provided for convenience: cmakeRebuildAll.cmd > rebuildAll.txt
+  The script cmakeBuildAll.cmd is provided for convenience: cmakeBuildAll.cmd --test > rebuildAll.txt
   To view progress, open another shell: tail -f rebuildAll.txt

-  cmakeRebuildAll.cmd takes about a hour.
-  12 build+test cycles of about 5 minutes each.
+  cmakeBuildAll.cmd takes about a hour if you don't specify --webready 12 build+test cycles of about 5 minutes each.

-TODO:
---webready isn't working (Daniel to fix)
+  With webready, 12 build+test cycles of 12 minutes = 2.5 hours

 Status:
+2015-12-05 Fixed --webready
 2015-11-28 Added option -static
            Build into: dist/2005/x64/dll/Release/{lib|bin|include}